TebzaTheMan/ColorDash/README.md

 2. Create your branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`

-## Acknowlegments

-I basically wanted to use this [nextjs-starter-pack](https://github.com/miami78/nextjs-starter-pack) but it didnt have typescript support.

-So I made this starter-pack from following an awesome [tutorial](https://blog.jarrodwatts.com/nextjs-eslint-prettier-husky) written by [Jarrod Watts](https://github.com/jarrodwatts/).